Page-Carbajal/WPExpress-Query/README.md

 ###TODO

-- Tag to version 0.13.0
+- Version 0.13.0
     - Add method Query::UserRole.
 Returns an instance of UserRole
     - Develop methods for UserRole class
         - insert
         - save
         - delete
         - get
         - getAll
         - getUsers
         - addMember
         - removeMember
-- Tag to version 0.12.0
+- Version 0.12.0
-- Add method Query::User.
-Returns an instance of User
+    - Refactor Taxonomy class
+    - Add methods insert, save and delete to Taxonomy class
+    - Add methods insert, save and delete to Post class
     - Develop methods for User class
         - insert
         - save
         - delete
         - resetPassword
         - get, get first, get last
         - getCurrent
         - getAll
         - getByMeta
         - getByEmail
         - getMetaFields
         - getRoles
         - addRole
         - removeRole
         - makeAdmin
         - getSites
-- Tag to version 0.11.0
-- Develop methods for MetaField class
-    - Save
-    - Delete
-    - getAll
-    - getDistinct
-- Add methods insert, save and delete to Taxonomy class
-- Add methods insert, save and delete to Post class
-- Create method Tax it returns an instance of Database/Taxonomy.
-Create instance if none exists
-- Deprecate method Posts
-- Create method Post it returns an instance of Database/Post.
-Create instance if none exists
+    - Add method Query::User.
+Returns an instance of User
-- Move all Post methods from Query to new Post class

 ###Version 0.11.0 - Post class, Additional Taxonomy methods and streamlining of the Query class

+- Finished methods Post/sortBy and Post/sortOrder
+- Created method Pages.
+Works just like custom but it sets the type to Page
+- Create method Tax it returns an instance of Database/Taxonomy
+- Created method Posts it returns an instance of Database/Post
+- Moved all Post methods from Query to new Post class
 - Added method Query::Meta
 - Deleted all commented code on Query class
 - Prepared function Query::getMetaValues for deprecation